 Are the Effects of Child Sexual Abuse Permanent?

 As much as we would love to offer a quick fix to challenges and struggles you face, we recognize that healing from such a trauma requires work, practice, and support.
 So, while we can’t offer a quick fix, we can provide some great resources to help you better understand your brain, reconnect with your body, find support, and implement strategies for managing symptoms.
-The brain is amazingly able to change and adapt (often referred to as neuroplasticity), and at The Younique Foundation, we’ve dedicated our time and resources to finding solutions to help you begin your healing journey.
+The brain is amazingly able to change and adapt (often referred to as neuroplasticity), and at Saprea, we’re dedicating our time and resources to finding solutions to help you begin your healing journey.

 Learn More About Our Services for Survivors of Child Sexual Abuse

-You may be interested to learn more about our Haven Retreat Experience, Finding Hope Support Groups, and library of online resources to help you practice helpful tools and strategies to encourage healing.
-At The Younique Foundation, we are committed to being a safe place for survivors to learn and grow; it is an honor to be a part of your healing journey.
+In addition to our online resources, you may be interested to learn more about all of the services Saprea has to offer, including our retreats and support groups.
+Saprea exists to create safe spaces for survivors to learn and grow; it is an honor to be a part of your healing journey.